aberg07/aberg07/README.md

-Just a teacher trying to break into the tech industry!
-I've been a teacher for 3 years now and I'm big on blending tech into education through gamification.
-My recent personal projects are part of my efforts to continue doing so.
 - 👀 I’m interested in fullstack development!
-- 🌱 I’m currently learning Vue.js, Node, Express
+- 🌱 I’m currently learning Vue, Node, Express
 - 💞️ I’m looking to collaborate on any web apps that would welcome contributions from a newbie!